softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_Router/_index.md

 <div class="method-row">

 #### [captureImage](/reference/services/SoftLayer_Hardware_Router/captureImage)
-Captures a Flex Image of the hard disk on the physical machine.
+Captures an Image of the hard disk on the physical machine.
 </div>

 <div class="method-row">